 The University of Florida’s Online Master’s Degree in Entomology and Nematology

-Our master’s degree specializations allow you to tailor your degree to one of three focus areas.
+Our master’s degree specializations allow you to tailor your degree to one of four focus areas.
 Students can either take a broad program of study in entomology or specialize in these particular areas within entomology by completing a 15-credit graduate certificate while earning their master’s degree.
 The certificate name will be written on their transcript, in addition to the Master of Science in Entomology and Nematology.
 Specialization options include:

 This program is offered entirely online and can be completed anywhere, at your own pace.
 Students are accepted year-round, allowing you to enroll at your convenience.
 While most students earn their degree within two to four years, you have up to seven years to complete the program, allowing you to take time off if needed.
 See the non-thesis MS handbook for more information.